NERC-CEH/dri-timeseries-processor/README.md

 functions which call the metadata api.
 It uses a provided dictionary of data mapping metadata urls to a list containing the metadata response dictionaries, in the same format that would be returned directly by the metadata api.

-Default values for the api dictionary to use for the response data can be found in `TestHelper.metadata_api_data`.
+Default values for the api dictionary to use for the response data can be found in `TestHelper.default_metadata_api_data`.
 This contains the following data:

 - A list of all available cosmos sites to be used for queries to `https://dri-metadata-api.staging.eds.ceh.ac.uk/id/network/cosmos`